China, Kyrgyzstan border forces hold exercises to stop arms smuggling

-BEIJING China on Wednesday relaxed restrictions on foreign investment, removing 30 entries from a list to allow more access into its services, manufacturing and mining sectors.

-BEIJING Chinese and Kyrgyzstan border forces held exercises on Tuesday in China's Xinjiang region to bolster defences against the smuggling of weapons, China's state media reported.
+BEIJING (Reuters) - Chinese and Kyrgyzstan border forces held exercises on Tuesday in China's Xinjiang region to bolster defences against the smuggling of weapons, China's state media reported.

 China has stepped up security in Xinjiang in its far west amid fears of attacks by militants from the mostly Muslim Uighur ethnic minority.
 A car bomber attacked the Chinese embassy in the Kyrgyz capital of Bishkek last year.